hakuhodo-technologies/scope-rl/recgym/README.md

 ## Overview

 *RECGym* is an open-source Python platform for RL simulations on a recommender system (REC) environment.
 The simulator is particularly intended for reinforcement learning algorithms and follows [OpenAI Gym](https://gym.openai.com) and [Gymnasium](https://gymnasium.farama.org/)-like interface.
-We design RECGym as a configurative environment so that researchers and practitioner can customize the environmental modules including `UserModel`((i.e. `user_preference_dynamics` and `reward_function`) based on their own research purposes.
+We design RECGym as a configurative environment so that researchers and practitioners can customize the environmental modules including `UserModel`((i.e. `user_preference_dynamics` and `reward_function`) based on their own research purposes.

-Note that RECGym is publicized under [SCOPE-RL](../) repository, which facilitates the implementation of offline reinforcement learning procedure.
+Note that RECGym is publicized under [SCOPE-RL](../) repository, which facilitates the implementation of the offline reinforcement learning procedure.

 ### Basic Setting